-Course Category Professional Elective Course Code 20CS7T12 Course Туре Theory L-T-P-C 3-0-0-3 Prereq uisites Internal Assessment 30 Semester End Examination 70 Total Marks 100 COUR SE OBJECTI VES The obj ective of the co ourse is to 1 To explain th e evolving computer mod del caned cloud computing.
-2 To introduce To introduce the various levels of services that can be achieved by cloud.
-3 To describe the security aspects in cloud.
-COUR SE OUTCOM IES Cognitive Upon s uccessful com pletion of the course, the e student will be able to: level CO1 Illustrate the key dimensions of the ch allenge of Cloud Computing.
-K2 CO2 Classify the I Levels of Virtualization a nd mechanism of tools. К3 CO3 Analyze Clou ud infrastructure including g Google Cloud and Amazon Cloud.
-K4 CO4 Design Combinatorial Auctions for cloud resource and design scheduling algorithms for computing cloud.
-K3 algorithms for computing cloud.
-Analyze control storage systems and cloud security, the risks involved its impact and develop cloud application.
+Course Category Professional Elective 20CS7T12 Course Type Theory L-T-P-C 3- 0-0-3 Prereq uisites Internal Assessment 30) Semester End Examination 70) Total Marks 10 00 COUR SE OBJECTI VES The obj ective of the c ourse is to 1 1 To explain the evolving computer model caned cloud computing.
+2 To introduce the various levels of services that can be achieved by cloud.
+3 To describe t he security aspects in clo ud.
+COUR SE OUTCOM IES Cognitive Upon s uccessful com pletion of the course, th e student will be able to: level CO1 Illustrate the key dimensions of the ch allenge of Cloud Computing.
+K2 CO2 Classify the Levels of Virtualization a nd mechanism of tools. К3 CO3 Analyze Cloud infrastructure including Google Cloud and Amazon Cloud.
+CO4 Design Combalgorithms for oud resource and design scheduling К3 CO5 Analyze control storage systems and cloud security, the risks involved its impact and develop cloud application.